 Consider their well-being, and have a back up plan!

 You may have a pretty solid plan in place, but your dog’s well being definitely comes first.
 We would have loved to have Buzz around for the whole ceremony, but we decided the day of to have him leave immediately after he walked down the aisle, simply because of how hot it was outside.

 Here are a few things to consider as you plan out logistics:

 - Weather and temperature – some dogs do really well in the heat, but ours does not!
-So weather was definitely a priority, and given that it was around 30 degrees celcius the day of our wedding, we knew that this would impact our plans
+So weather was definitely a priority, and given that it was around 30 degrees celsius the day of our wedding, we knew that this would impact our plans

 - Your dog’s behaviour/comfort level – make sure your dog feels comfortable around lots of people, and that they won’t get nervous or scared when they’re walking down the aisle with people watching them

 - The space – consider your ceremony space and determine if your dog will feel comfortable in the space.
 If you have an outdoor ceremony space, keep in mind that there may be a ton of distractions, especially if your dog is unfamiliar with the environment.

 - Pressure on others – this is definitely something to keep in mind as you decide who will look after your dog.
 This is something we thought about a lot, because we wanted our guests/family to really enjoy themselves and not have someone who needed to chase Buzz around and look after him.